elo-enterprises/k8s-tools/README.md

  also pretty naive, and splits commands on commas; probably better to avoid loading other pipelines as individual commands with this approach.

- USAGE: ( pipes the same input to jq and yq commands ) echo {} | make flux.sh.tee cmds="jq,yq"
+ USAGE: ( pipes the same input to 'jq' and 'yq' commands ) echo {} | make flux.sh.tee cmds="jq,yq"
 ```